 From everything I read, the key to introducing the calming space to a young child (especially a two-year-old) is to keep things playful and consistent.
 I loved that the manual encouraged us to pick a ritual that best suited our life.

-How do I use the Calming Corner during big emotions?
+How Do I Use the Calming Corner During Big Emotions?

 Okay, after about two weeks of connecting using our two new rituals as Julie suggested, I started to get curious if we were ready to use it for a meltdown.
-We have a sweet routine and we are all settled in.
+We have a sweet routine, and we are all settled in.
 How do we transition into using this when it’s hard to navigate big feelings?

-1. Model the behavior and repeat it often.
+1. Model the behavior and repeat it.
+Often:

 Show your child how you use the space and invite them there when you have a big feeling.
 Name your feeling, find it on the chart, and talk about where you feel it in your body.
 Choose a strategy from the poster to calm down.
 Here is how that may sound:

-- Continue with, “I feel mad inside my chest, and my face, and even inside my hands.
+- Continue with, “I feel mad inside my chest, in my face, and even inside my hands.
 I am going to practice calming down.
 I will take a deep breath and close my eyes.
 Do you want to do it with me?"